Overview

 Next step

-Plan a flexible industrial development with local general contracting insight.
+Plan a flexible industrial development in College Station with local general contracting insight.

 Share the property, timeline, and scope priorities.
 We will respond with a practical plan for preconstruction, site readiness, procurement, and turnover.